 - 1. 2021 Motor Vehicle Theft was determined to be joy-riding in a golf cart. - 2.
 2022 Motor Vehicle Theft was determined to be a repossessed vehicle. - 3.
-2022 Dating Violence was a series of intimate partner incidents discovered through investigations that determined the incidents occurred numerous times through the duration of the reporting parties' respective relationships. - 4.
-2020 Stalking involved one respondent and several complainants. - 5.
-2020 Hate Crime reported as Destruction/Damage/Vandalism of Property occurred in an on-campus residence hall. - 6.
-2022 Hate crime determined to be Intimidation occurred in an on-campus residence hall.
+2023 Motor Vehicle Theft was determined to be unfounded. - 4.
+2022 Dating Violence was a series of intimate partner incidents discovered through investigations that determined the incidents occurred numerous times through the duration of the reporting parties' respective relationships. - 5.
+2022 Hate crime determined to be Intimidation occurred in an on-campus residence hall. - 6.
+2023 Hate Crime determined to be Intimidation occurred electronically by known parties.